nathanmarz/storm/DEVELOPER.md

 The following commands must be run from the top-level directory.

     # Build the code and run the tests (requires nodejs, python and ruby installed)
+    # `mvn clean package` will fail because storm-core requires storm-maven-plugin.
+    # This plugin should be installed before compiling storm-core.
     $ mvn clean install

     # Build the code and run the tests, with specifying default test timeout (in millisecond)